oslabs-beta/GraphQL-Gateway/README.md

 ## <a name=""></a> 🛡 GraphQL Gateway Developer Portal

-GGDP is designed for offering a visualization of how your GraphQL API endpoints secured using rate limits and depth limits.
+GGDP is designed for offering a visualization of how your GraphQL API endpoints is secured using rate limits and depth limits.
 With this tool, users can:

 -   Visualize API call data and facilitate a tuning of rate limiting algorithm settings
 -   Seek for query resolution optimizations for GraphQL APIs